MelihFazl/BookUrBook/readme.txt

 -> Creating My Blocklist screen layout and its pop-ups in Android Studio using xml, its adapter and its activity class using Java
 -> Adding alert dialog to some of views like My Posts screen, My Blocklist Screen and Wishlist Screen to interact with users -> Meeting Ferhat in order to connect between the objects, which are used in My Posts, Blocklist, and Wishlist activities, and database
--> Some changes in My Posts, Post Details, Main Menu and Settings Screens to try fixing layouts to support for most of the screen size
+-> Some changes in My Posts, Post Details, Main Menu and Settings Screens to try fixing layouts to support for some of the screen size